-Best for Red Hair: Suave® Professionals Keratin Infusion Dry Shampoo
+Best for Color-Treated Hair: Suave Professionals Keratin Infusion Dry Shampoo

 Whether you are blessed with naturally scarlet strands or your crimson locks are courtesy of your colorist, it’s not easy to keep the hue looking fresh and vibrant.
 Over-washing, alcohol-based styling products, and sun exposure can cause the color to change and fade.
-Thankfully, our trusty friend dry shampoo allows you to go few extra days without washing your hair.
+Thankfully, dry shampoo allows you to go a few extra days without washing your hair.

-With the help of oil-absorbing powders, this color-safe spray refreshes and revives days old strands.
+With the help of oil-absorbing powders, this color-safe spray refreshes and revives days-old strands.
 The star of this dry shampoo is the brand’s Keralock Technology, which infuses keratin into the hair to keep it manageable and smooth between washes.
-To apply, shake the can, and spray 8 to 12 inches from your roots, let sit for a few seconds, then massage.
-An added bonus?
+A bonus?
 The delightfully fresh scent smells like you just stepped out of the salon.

 Using the best dry shampoo between wash days can help prolong the life of your blowout.
 Our top pick is Oribe Dry Texturizing Spray because it immediately absorbs excess scalp oil without leaving behind a noticeable residue or awful itchiness (IYKYK).
 Speaking of itchiness, if you find your scalp to be super sensitive to product use, Klorane's Dry Shampoo with Oat Milk is the choice for you.
 It's gentle but it does the trick of eliminating oil and reviving the hair without leaving it feeling weighed down.